-Schools will receive an evaluation rating of "Meets" or Standard, "Does Not Meet" Standard, and Falls Far Below Standard for each of the indicators listed in Exhibit "BA".
+Schools will receive a rating of Meets Standard, Does Not Meet Standard, and Falls Far Below Standard for each of the indicators listed in Exhibit "B".

-The School will be deemed to have met its organizational requirements and expectations for Charter review and renewal if the School receives a rating of "Meets Standard" in the indicators listed in the above Section 7.21
+The School will be deemed to have met its organizational requirements and expectations for Charter review and renewal if the School receives a rating of "Meets Standard" in the indicators listed in the above Section 7.2

-Schools that receive an evaluation earn a rating of "Falls Far BelowDoes Not Meet" in any category will receive an immediate Notice of Concern requiring a Corrective Action plan to be submitted to the Commission.
-Three or more successive years of "Does Not Meet" evaluations in the same category ratings that include a rating in the "Falls Far Below" category may result in a Notice of Deficiency per Section 17.9 which may lead to a recommendation of immediate revocation of the charter by the Commission.
+Schools that earn a rating of "Falls Far Below" in any category will receive an immediate Notice of Concern requiring a Corrective Action plan to be submitted to the Commission.
+Three or more successive years of ratings that include a rating in the "Falls Far Below" category may result in a Notice of Deficiency which may lead to a recommendation of immediate revocation of the charter by the Commission.